Mikhail Gorbachev and the end of an era

 President Reagan meeting with Soviet General Secretary Gorbachev at Maison de Saussure during the Geneva Summit in 1985 Photo by Series: Reagan White House Photographs, 1/20/1981 – 1/20/1989 – Collection: White House Photographic Collection, 1/20/1981 – 1/20/1989 by Michael J Goodwin (NARA Staff)’s

-The period following World War II was marked by a conflict between the United States and the Soviet Union, in which they fought not with arms but on the political and economic front.
+The post–World War II period was marked by a conflict between the United States and the Soviet Union, fought not through direct military confrontation but through political and economic rivalry.

-In addition, Germany was occupied by the British, Americans, French, and Soviets, and a part was ceded to Poland.
-In 1949, the United States, with some European countries, including Italy, France and England, formed a defensive alliance that was named NATO (North Atlantic Treaty Organization).
-The Soviet government, which feared U.S. expansion into Europe, responded with the Warsaw Pact, which included the Eastern European countries and caused communist governments to be formed in those countries.
-Thus began the Cold War.
+Germany was divided and occupied by British, American, French, and Soviet forces, and part of its territory was transferred to Poland.
+In 1949, the United States and several European countries, including Italy, France, and the United Kingdom, formed a defensive alliance known as NATO (North Atlantic Treaty Organization).
+The Soviet government, fearing US expansion in Europe, responded with the Warsaw Pact, which brought Eastern European countries under Soviet influence and established communist governments in those states.
+This marked the beginning of the Cold War.

-During the 1980s there were a number of protests and uprisings that first affected Poland, especially after the election in 1978 of Karol Wojtyla, to Pope who became John Paul II, (the handshake between John Paul II and the president of the then Soviet Union at the Vatican during a state visit in December 1989 that took place shortly after the fall of the Berlin Wall is historic).
+During the 1980s, several protests and movements emerged, particularly in Poland, especially after the election of Karol Wojtyła as Pope in 1978, later known as John Paul II.
+A historic moment was the handshake between John Paul II and the Soviet leader during a state visit to the Vatican in December 1989, shortly after the fall of the Berlin Wall.

-The end of the Cold War is made to coincide with the fall of the Berlin Wall on November 9, 1989.
+The end of the Cold War is commonly associated with the fall of the Berlin Wall on 9 November 1989.

 The reunification of Germany